HD-ALICE-Sexaquark/tree2sexaquark/README.md

 # tree2sexaquark

-ROOT-based standalone application for the sexaquark search in ALICE
+ROOT-based standalone application for the Sexaquark search in ALICE.